 Copper has been widely used in metallurgy and as a building material for a variety of different tools.
 This kind of roofing has a captivating three-dimensional curb appeal that makes your roof stand out.
 This makes copper roofing a great way of increasing the aesthetic value of your home while still retaining the primary characteristics of metal roofs.

 Compared to other metal roofing materials, zinc is a highly malleable material that makes it on pay with galvanized steel.
 If you’re keen on recyclable materials that won’t harm the environment, then zinc is a good choice.
 Moreover, you’ll be able to save on electrical bills knowing that you won’t have to use heaters or air conditioning units since this can help retain internal temperatures.

-This material is highly favored by contractors since it’s highly resistant to the effects of erosion and corrosion that can easily affect naturally-cut slate roofs and other metal roofing; the high levels of resistance from flowing water makes this a good choice among homes that are located in coastal areas.
+This material is highly favored by contractors since it’s highly resistant to the effects of erosion and corrosion that can easily affect naturally-cut slate roofs and other roofing; the high levels of resistance from flowing water makes this a good choice among homes that are located in coastal areas.
 Moreover, since this material is lighter than other materials, this can be easily installed.

 For centuries, steel has been known for being one of the most durable building materials in the roofing industry.
-If your home is situated in areas on the path of strong winds and hailstorms, then stainless steel metal roofing can easily withstand winds of up to 135 miles an hour.
+If your home is situated in areas on the path of strong winds and hailstorms, then stainless steel roofing can easily withstand winds of up to 135 miles an hour.
 Moreover, it is also resistant to high energy impacts.
-While hailstorms might dent metal roofing, it can still hold its ground.
+While hailstorms might dent stainless steel roofing, it can still hold its ground.

 Compared to other light-weight materials, steel roofing can be heavier and might put stress on your roof’s support.
 It is recommended that you install additional joists to reinforce your roof’s support.